 10. Make a cloud in a bottle.
 Divide children into 3 groups and have a mom lead each group in making a cloud in the bottle.

 - Add a small amount of hot water to the 2L bottle.
 Screw on the cap and have a child shake it up so that water droplets are sticking to the inside of the bottle.
 Then pour out the remaining water.

 - Light a match and drop it into the bottle.
 Shake the bottle a bit so that the match burns out.
 The smoke adds one of ingredient for cloud formation = dust.

 - Quickly screw the cap back on the bottle and let each child shake it once.
 Now you have another ingredient for clouds = water

-TEACHER/PARENT 1: YOU WILL NEED: 3 2-liter soda bottles, 6 matches (at least), warm water, & flashlights
+YOU WILL NEED: three 2-liter soda bottles, 6 matches (at least), warm water, & flashlights

-11. Read a book about clouds: "Clouds" by Anne Rockwell.
+12. Read a book about clouds: Clouds by Anne Rockwell.

 This is the book we read during co-op.
 It provides descriptions and drawings of the 10 major types of clouds and gives a brief explaination about each one.
 The illustrations kept the attention of the children.

 Great for ages 7+

 13a.
 Make a cloud mural of the main types of clouds.